GabrielMoro/Placeholder-Project/README.md

-# Placeholder

-A repository containing a project.

-## Web Scraping
+# Web Scraping

-Study project of web scraping by gathering data about colonialism using Wikipedia articles
+Study project of web scraping by gathering data about colonialism using Wikipedia articles.

-## R

-Study project of data visualization using R